dottedmag/dottedmag.net/src/blog/wayland-how.md

 It either should go to compositors or to an XDG portal.

-As an example, screen sharing was initially requested to be an application feature where an application could unilaterally grab the whole screen, and then it was narrowed down to a compositor mediating access via an sXDG portal with the user's control and awareness of what is being shared.
+As an example, screen sharing was initially requested to be an application feature where an application could unilaterally grab the whole screen, and then it was narrowed down to a compositor mediating access via an XDG portal with the user's control and awareness of what is being shared.

 If your functionality belongs here, then start a discussion either in your compositor's development channels, if